Mohammed Gbadamosi

 Dr. Gbadamosi also holds membership in the University of Florida Brain Tumor Immunotherapy Program and Preston A. Wells, Jr. Center for Brain Tumor Therapy where he leads studies focused on developing and characterizing models of triple-negative breast cancer brain metastases and their response to chemoimmunotherapy.

 Dr. Gbadamosi’s leadership at the University of Florida has driven transformative initiatives, effecting policy changes and fostering academic excellence.
 His notable contributions include founding the College of Pharmacy Graduate Student Organization, initiating the UF Graduate Education Diversity Champion Award, and serving on the College of Pharmacy Dean’s Leadership Council (2020-2023).
 Dr. Gbadamosi has a passion for serving the next generation of trainees and students as a mentor, providing advocacy, opportunities, and experiences that enable them to succeed.
-Thus far he has mentored 6 trainees (4 undergraduate and 2 PharmD students) and actively engages with mentorship-focused programs such as the Maximizing Access to Research Careers (MARC) program.
-Dr. Gbadamosi serves on the Gene Regulation in Cancer NIH Study Section, is a Fellow of the Cancer Research Education and Engagement (CaRE2) Health Equity Center, and contributes as a reviewer for esteemed journals.
-His scientific contributions are reflected in five research articles, one patent, and numerous award-winning presentations.
+This includes mentoring undergraduate, graduate, and professional students and actively engages with mentorship-focused programs such as the Maximizing Access to Research Careers (MARC) program.
+Dr. Gbadamosi is an ad-hoc member of the Gene Regulation in Cancer NIH Study Section, is a Fellow of the Cancer Research Education and Engagement (CaRE2) Health Equity Center, and contributes as a reviewer for esteemed journals.

 Related Links: